 - 1 < or > to BT.
-Press the Menu Select button directly below BT to access the Bluetooth feature screen. - 3 Press the Menu Select button directly below Sel.
+Press the Menu Select button directly below BT to access the Bluetooth feature screen. - 2 ~ or ~ to Devices.
+Once the display highlights the Devices, the display shows XX connected alternates with XX paired. - 3 Press the Menu Select button directly below Sel.